Skip to footer content

 <h1 className="py-6 text-center font-bold text-2xl">

-IronPDF An Awesome Library for PDFs
+IronPDF: An Awesome Library for PDFs

 </h1>

-<p>Enter prompt to generate an image, Then click </p>
+<p>Enter prompt to generate an image, then click "Go" to generate:</p>

 <form className="w-full flex" onSubmit={handleSubmit}>